P.L. Light Expert Articles: Everything You Need To Know About Voltage For Your Grow Light Installation

 What is the importance of a stable power source, and what are the detrimental results of brownouts, blackouts, etc?

-A brownout is a low voltage condition when the voltage drops.
+A brownout is a low-voltage condition when the voltage drops.
 Drivers/Ballasts have a voltage range where they can tolerate a certain percentage of brownouts.
 Operating the driver outside of this range can be detrimental to the driver/ballasts and reduce its lifetime.
 It is important to consider having your power monitored in your facility.
 Monitoring your power quality and voltage variation allows corrective measures to be taken to improve the power quality.

 Are there any specific wiring instructions for LEDs?